muminjia/muminjia.github.io/_pages/about.md

 My research explores the statistical and computational foundations of machine learning, with a particular focus on large language models for detecting structural changes and dynamics in sequences.

 Research Interests
-- Large Language Models
+- Large Language Models & Natural Language Processing
 - Artificial Intelligence
 - Statistical Machine Learning
-- Deep Learning
-- Neural Networks
+- Deep Learning & Neural Networks
-- Natural Language Processing